Who needs a PR Card and why?

 You will likely be told that to enter Canada without your valid PR Card, you must visit the closest Canadian Diplomatic Mission (Canadian Embassy, Consulate, or High Commission) responsible for issuing a Permanent Resident Returning to Canada Single Entry Travel Document.
 A Permanent Resident Travel Document is similar to a visa which is attached to your passport.
 This document is valid for a limited period of time and enables you to gain entry to Canada only once.

 I don’t have one of the above Passports

-Immigroup does not advise any permanent resident to leave Canada without a valid PR Card.
+Immigroup does not advise any permanent resident to leave Canada without a valid Permanent Resident Card.
 If you must leave under emergency circumstances and do not have time to wait for your PR card to be issued (2-4 weeks with urgent processing), click here to read about the Permanent Resident Travel Document.
-To have your PR Card application processed with urgency the following are required:
+To have your Permanent Resident Card application processed with urgency the following are required: